FabLabGharbiya/fabzero/readme.md

 - man : used to show manual
 - nano : used to edit text file
 - git status : used to know the status of the md file i want to push
+- convert : used to manipulate images, resize and rotate and etc.

 #### Notes about termianl